 Tailgating: Heading out with friends to catch the game?
 You’re not going to lug around a full-sized BBQ.
 A portable grill is a much better option.

-Picnicking: As long as you keep safety and city regulations in mind, bringing a portable grill to an outdoor family picnic at the park is a great way to get everyone fed.
+Picnicking: As long as you keep safety and city regulations in mind, bringing a portable grill to an outdoor family picnic at the park or the beach is a great way to get everyone fed.

 Small Spaces: Have a dwelling with a small balcony, or live in a home with a tiny back porch?
 If you lack space for a full-sized grill, opt for a portable one.